The Sapiens Approach to Behaviour Change

 - A blunted Cortisol Awakening Response (CAR) → Linked to delayed mental activation and sluggishness until mid-morning

-- Reduced Deep Sleep in First 3 Hours → Compromising physiological recovery and immune resilience
+- Reduced Sleep recovery in first 3 hours of his night → Compromising physiological recovery and immune resilience

 In short, his daily schedule was creating a vicious stress loop: